naznine/Coding-Challenges/SUBMISSION_GUIDELINES.md

 ## Where to Submit

 1. GitHub Repository:
-   - Fork our main challenge repository: [Insert your GitHub repository URL here]
+   - Fork our main challenge repository: https://github.com/SocioFi/Coding-Challenges.git)
    - Create a new branch for your solution named: `[YourGitHubUsername]-solution`
    - Implement your solution in the appropriate challenge directory
    - Create a pull request to our main repository when you're ready to submit